Can Chickens Eat Coconut Flour?

 Using coconut flour sparingly seems to be a great way to supplement their diet.
 And it makes the chickens so happy too!

-See also Can Chickens Feast on BBQ Chicken Safely?
+See also Can Chickens Eat Arrowroot Powder?

 Can Baby Chicks Eat Coconut Flour?